Allow me to introduce myself...

 BUT THIS IS NOT WHERE MY STORY BEGINS...

 My story starts in Hackney, East London.
 Back then, Hackney wasn’t the “up-and-coming” district that it is now.
 In fact, the area that this tale begins was infamously nicknamed “murder mile”.
-So there I was in my mother’s house using the scissors as a tool for cutting hair – perhaps a controversial choice of weapon and use for this area.
+So there I was in my parents house using the scissors as a tool for cutting hair – perhaps a controversial choice of weapon and use for this area.
 The streets were dangerous, and I was on a mission to escape it.
 Trust me when I say this – it was life or death.
 And life was hair.

 I realised I had a fascination with hair.
 That fascination quickly turned into an obsession – an obsession which changed my life forever.
-I soon joined the local barbershop, where I worked from dusk ‘til dawn for an endless stream of clients (I call it the Lucozade years because I lived off the energy drink to get me through).
+I soon joined a barbershop in Tottenham, where I worked from dusk ‘til dawn for an endless stream of clients (I call it the Lucozade years because I lived off the energy drink to get me through).
 Now, don’t get me wrong, I loved cutting hair there but I felt like the chair was holding me back – I had so much more to give.
 Seeking bigger opportunities, I studied hairdressing, headed to London’s West End, and over a period of 10 years, I worked my way to the top, working for some of the most exclusive male grooming emporiums in London including Harrods.
 By this time, I was starting to win awards, but I still didn’t feel like I was fulfilling my potential, there I go again feeling frustration.
 That frustration led me to find solutions which changed the game for me; strategies that I would love to share with you in my programmes as your coach and mentor.
 I guarantee that what I've learnt can make a difference to your profile, your career and your financial future.

 Back to the story...